31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 3-answer.txt - Do a and b point to the same object?
 Answer with Yes or No
 # 4-answer.txt - Do a and b point to the same object?
 Answer with Yes or No.
 # 5-answer.txt - Do a and b point to the same object?
 Answer with Yes or No.
+# 6-answer.txt - What do these 3 lines print?